A Rose is a rose is a rose is a rose

 Using the principles of a Shepard tone – a superposition of frequencies that create the illusion of an infinitely unfolding pitch, نافورة situates the listener in an ever changing sonic geometry where moments of consonance depart as soon as they arrive.

 Investigating ideas of noise and turbulence, نافورة (Nafoura) explores military drone soundscapes and their effect on people's everyday lives.
-Sonic material is derived from El-Enany's research into humanitarian law, first-hand field recordings from the siege of Gaza, personal experience, sound analysis and dialogue.
+Sonic material is derived from El-Enany's research into humanitarian law, first-hand field recordings, personal experience, sound analysis and dialogue.
 The piece asks what is the effect of the acousmatics of terror? نافورة (Nafoura) is a sonic action, a fountain dyed red with blood, and much like a fountain, acts as a place to come together, to consider our social relationships, to look inward at our complicity in the devastation of the world.

 El-Enany also worked with El-Sayegh to develop the sound for a performance work presented at the